-Rape in DR Congo: A war on women's bodies
+Rape in DR Congo: An economic war on women's bodies

 Mukwege goes on to talk about how the global demand for the mineral coltan - like rubber before it - is fueling conflict in his country, and why African societies will never advance unless they address the impact of both toxic masculinity and negative cultural norms on women - "the misery women suffered at the hands of men," he calls it.

 "What women endure in our societies in times of peace is a latent form of what they then suffer in times of conflict," he says.

 "We have to root out patriarchy; We raise our sons by stripping them of any emotion and our daughters end up in the kitchen.
 Africa's future begins when girls know that they are equal to boys."

 We must collectively do something